Rising-Stars-by-Sunshine/csecon206-haowen-finalproject/README.md

 - Figures
 - Slides and Presentations
   - This is the [slides](https://github.com/Rising-Stars-by-Sunshine/csecon206-haowen-finalproject/blob/main/spotlight/Econ206_Pre_Haowen.pptx) for presentations, which can be found in the spotlight file.
+These slides went through the content of the Penalty Kick Game and provide a real-world example.
 - Review articles
 - Media appearance